Devi (1999 film): Plot

 In order to save Raghava, Devi makes Sussela perform pooja to the eight manifestations of Goddess Lakshmi.
 They bless Sussela to have a long life with her husband.
 Devi appears before them and informs them about Dantra's curse.
 They offer Devi a solution.
 When someone performs a pooja for goddess Durga in Himalayas, she will protect her from all the evils.
 As humans can't survive in the heights of the Himalayas for long, Devi decides to perform the pooja on behalf of Suseela.
 However, the Ashta Lakshmis tell her that she is not eligible for the task, as only a member of Suseela's family can perform the pooja.

 Devi asks Suseela to perform pooja in her home for nine days continuously and leaves.
 Devi marries Vijay hurriedly and leaves for the Himalayas without his knowledge.
 Vijay shares his joy with his family but no one believes him.
-He goes in search of Devi.
+He goes in search of Devi, who is at a small Durga shrine in the mountains.
 Devi is about to complete her pooja but on the final day (which happens to be a day of the solar eclipse), before Durga appears in front of her, Dantra imprisons Vijay and compels Devi to come out of the temple.
 The eclipse starts and Devi loses her power.
 She reveals herself to Vijay who helps her to reach the temple.

 Devi performs the final pooja.
 Dantra disguises himself as Raghava and arrives at Suseela's home.
 He asks her to come to bed but she resists.
 Vijay and Raghava (Dantra) confront each other.
-Devi sacrifices her life and Durga appears.
-She helps Devi to kill Dantra and Raghava is saved by his friend.
+Devi, disappointed that Durga didn't appear, commits suicide by burning herself.
+Durga appears, resurrects Devi from her ashes, and helps Devi to kill Dantra, and Raghava is saved by his friend.
 Nagadeva arrives and Devi bids adieu and leaves.
 Vijay feels for Devi.
 Suddenly, Nagadeva appears again and gives back Devi to him as she is not an unmarried Nagini anymore.